-I studied physics at the University of Tübingen in Germany, then obtained a first class degree in physics with electronics and computing from Kingston University and subsequently a PhD in Electronics and Computer Science at the University of Southampton in 2003.
-Since then I have pursued a wide range of research and teaching interests in computational modelling and simulation methods to optimise designs on distributed high-performance compute clusters as part of the Microsoft Institute of High Performance Computing as well as being lecturer in the Computational Engineering and Design group.
+Marc studied physics at the University of Tübingen in Germany, then obtained a first class degree in physics with electronics and computing from Kingston University and subsequently a PhD in Electronics and Computer Science at the University of Southampton in 2003.
+Since then he has pursued a wide range of research and teaching interests in computational modelling and simulation methods to optimise designs on distributed high-performance compute clusters as part of the Microsoft Institute of High Performance Computing as well as being a lecturer in the Computational Engineering and Design group.

-I joined Southampton Solent University as senior lecturer in electronic engineering in 2014 and am now the course leader for our electronic engineering courses as part of the applied engineering programme.
-I teach analogue and digital electronics, embedded systems and sensors including Arduino, FPGA and robot programming, and electronic circuit design as well as professional and study skills, including project management techniques and business costing, communication and employability skills.
+Marc joined Southampton Solent University as senior lecturer in electronic engineering in 2014 and is now the course leader for our electronic engineering courses as part of the applied engineering programme.
+He teaches analogue and digital electronics, embedded systems and sensors including Arduino, FPGA and robot programming, and electronic circuit design as well as professional and study skills, including project management techniques and business costing, communication and employability skills.

-As part of the drive for employability, I make use of extensive experience with industry through my own company that I have run as consultant and managing director for over four years, and have supported new entrepreneurs as a member of several startup enterprise ‘dragon’s den’ style funding panels.
+As part of the drive for employability, Marc makes use of extensive experience with industry through his own company that he has run as consultant and managing director for over four years, and has supported new entrepreneurs as a member of several startup enterprise ‘dragon’s den’ style funding panels.